caente/caente.github.com/_posts/2016-08-26-a-far-fetched-analogy.md

 When you mutate state, e.g. when you keep updating an object that holds any meaningful state; you need to “trust” that state.
 You will write logic that will "act" based on what it's known in that instant, not on how it got there.

 With immutability you *need* to write logic based on the past.
-There is not such thing as latest state, your code needs to handle all the information up to this instant.
+There is no such thing as latest state, your code needs to handle all the information up to this instant.

 I'm not sure if my take about immutability only makes sense for the use cases I'm dealing with these days.
 So let me clarify with an example.